stephengold/Maud/README.md

 Maud's undo capability is based on checkpointing the editor's state.
-Tool visibility and positioning are not checkpointed, nor are shortcut key bindings, but nearly everything else is, including selections, the view mode, view options, and loaded models, maps, and animations.
+Tool visibility and positioning are not checkpointed, nor are shortcut key bindings, but nearly everything else is, including selections, view mode, view options, and loaded models, maps, and animations.

-By default, Maud creates a checkpoint before editing/unloaded a map/model.
+By default, Maud creates a checkpoint before editing/unloading a map/model.
-You can also create a checkpoint manually using the "X" keyboard shortcut or the "New checkpoint" button in the "History Tool" ("History -> Tool").
+You can also create a checkpoint manually using the "X" keyboard shortcut.
 To undo changes since the most recent checkpoint, use the "Z" keyboard shortcut.

-To safeguard your work since the last checkpoint, the "Z" key usually creates a new checkpoint as well.
+To safeguard work since the last checkpoint, the "Z" key usually creates a new checkpoint as well.
-That allows you to to redo any changes you've undone: use the "Y" keyboard shortcut.
+To redo each change you've undone, use the "Y" keyboard shortcut.

 Maud places no limit on the number of checkpoints you can create/undo/redo.
 To help you visualize and navigate your edit history,